awesome-selfhosted/awesome-selfhosted/README.md

 - [node-virtual-gamepads](https://github.com/jehervy/node-virtual-gamepads) - Turn your smartphone into a game controller, keyboard, or touchpad for a remote Linux OS machine. `MIT` `Nodejs/CoffeScript`
 - [Posio](https://github.com/abrenaut/posio) - Geography multiplayer game. `MIT` `Python`
 - [piqueserver](https://github.com/piqueserver/piqueserver) - Server for openspades, the first-person shooter in a destructible voxel world. ([Clients](https://github.com/yvt/openspades)) `GPL-3.0` `Python/C++`
-- [QuakeJS](https://github.com/begleysm/quakejs) - QuakeJS is a port of ioquake3 to JavaScript that can be played in a browser. `MIT` `Nodejs`
+- [QuakeJS](https://github.com/begleysm/quakejs) - QuakeJS is a port of ioquake3 to Javascript that can be played in a browser. `MIT` `Nodejs`
 - [Quizmaster](https://github.com/nymanjens/quizmaster) - A web-app for conducting a quiz, including a page for players to enter their answers. `Apache-2.0` `Scala`
 - [RconCli](https://github.com/gorcon/rcon-cli) - CLI for executing queries on a remote Valve Source dedicated server using the RCON Protocol. `MIT` `Go`
 - [SourceBans++](https://sbpp.github.io) - Admin, ban, and communication management system for games running on the Source engine. ([Source Code](https://github.com/sbpp/sourcebans-pp)) `CC-BY-SA-4.0` `PHP`